Kristina01111000/Drws_site/README.md

 ask aobut the lessons that are only available to the highest tier patrons
 - is the lesson 9 quiz good enough? check that the questions make sense
+- asked my mom to try the quiz to see if it makes any sense